MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/daily-activities-to-protect-your-cloud-environment.md

 ---
-title: Working with the Cloud App Security dashboard
+title: Working with the Defender for Cloud Apps dashboard
-description: This article provides a foundation for how to use the Cloud App Security dashboard. ms.date: 05/06/2020 ms.topic: conceptual
+description: This article provides a foundation for how to use the Defender for Cloud Apps dashboard. ms.date: 05/06/2020 ms.topic: conceptual
 ---